teodutu/operating-systems/content/chapters/compute/lab/README.md

 Note that in order for the processes to share the `sums` dictionary, it is not created as a regular dictionary, but using the `Manager` module.
 This module provides some special data structures that are allocated in **shared memory** so that all processes can access them.
-You can learn more about shared memory and its various implementations [in the "Arena" section](#shared-memory).
+You can learn more about shared memory and its various implementations [in the Arena section](#shared-memory).

 ### Conclusion

+So far, you've probably seen that spawning a process can "use" a different program (hence the path in the args of `system` or `Popen`), but some languages such as Python allow you to spawn a process that executes a function from the same script.
+A thread, however, can only start from a certain entry point **within the current address space**, as it is bound to the same process.
+Concretely, a process is but a group of threads.
+For this reason, when we talk about scheduling or synchronization, we talk about threads.
+A thread is, thus, an abstraction of a task running on a CPU core.
+A process is a logical group of such tasks.

 We can sum up what we've learned so far by saying that processes are better used for separate, independent work, such as the different connections handled by a server.
 Conversely, threads are better suited for replicated work: when the same task has to be performed on multiple cores.